grosser/ruco/Readme.md

 TIPS
 ====
+ - [Tabs] Ruco does not like tabs.
+Existing tabs are displayed as ' ' and pressing tab inserts 2*' '
  - [RVM] `alias r="rvm ree exec ruco"` and you only have to install ruco once
  - [Ruby1.9] Unicode support -> install libncursesw5-dev before installing ruby (does not work for 1.8)
  - [ssh vs clipboard] access your desktops clipboard by installing `xauth` on the server and then using `ssh -X`